SchmidtDSE/afscgap/README.md

  - Type hints are encouraged and we aim for 80% coverage where feasible.
  - Docstrings are encouraged and we aim for 80% coverage.
  - Please check that you have no mypy errors when contributing.
- - Please check that you have no pylint errors when contributing.
+ - Please check that you have no linting (pycodestyle, pyflakes) errors when contributing.
  - As contributors may be periodic, please do not re-write history / squash commits for ease of fast forward.
  - Open source is an act of love.
 Please be kind and respectful of all contributors at all levels.